 Fraport prepares its consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as applicable in the European Union, and the additional applicable requirements of German commercial law pursuant to Section 315e (1) of the HGB.
-A Group management report is prepared in accordance with Section 315 of the HGB.
-The annual financial statements and management report of Fraport AG are prepared in accordance with the provisions of the HGB.
+A combined management report is prepared in accordance with Section 315 (5) of the HGB.
+The annual financial statements of Fraport AG are prepared in accordance with the provisions of the HGB.
 Further information on the accounting principles is available in the notes to the respective financial statements.
 The annual and consolidated financial statements are published within 90 days of the end of the fiscal year.

-The annual and consolidated financial statements and the management report and Group management report of Fraport are audited by an external auditor in accordance with Section 316 of the HGB.
-On the basis of the AGM's resolution, in fiscal year 2018 this was PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft ("PwC"), which is thus auditing Fraport for the sixth year in a row.
-The confirmation of independence required in accordance with Section 7.2.1 (1) of the GCGC for the preparation of the vote was submitted by PwC.
-The audit of accounts is carried out in accordance with German auditing standards.
-It was agreed with the external auditor that it will immediately inform the Fraport AG Supervisory Board of possible grounds for disqualification or partiality if these are not remedied at once.
-The external auditor shall also immediately report on all findings and incidents arising during the performance of the audit of accounts that are significant for the tasks of the Supervisory Board.
-In addition, the external auditor has to inform the Supervisory Board and record in the audit report if it finds facts that reveal an inaccuracy in the statement of compliance submitted by the Executive Board and Supervisory Board in accordance with Section 161 of the AktG while performing the audit of accounts.
+The annual and consolidated financial statements and the combined management report of Fraport are audited by an auditor in accordance with Section 316 of the HGB.
+On the basis of the AGM's resolution, in fiscal year 2019 this was Pricewaterhouse-Coopers GmbH Wirtschaftsprüfungsgesellschaft (hereinafter referred to as PwC), which is thus auditing Fraport for the seventh year in a row.
+The confirmation of independence required in accordance with Section 7.2.1 (1) of the GCGC 2017 for the preparation of the vote was submitted by PwC.
+The audit of the consolidated financial statements and the combined management report was carried out in accordance with Section 317 of the HGB and the EU Audit Regulation (No. 537/2014, hereinafter referred to as "EU Audit Regulation") and in compliance with German Generally Accepted Standards for Financial Statement Audits promulgated by the Institut der Wirtschaftsprüfer [Institute of Public Auditors in Germany] (IDW).
+It was agreed with the auditor that it will immediately inform the Fraport AG Supervisory Board of possible grounds for disqualification or partiality if these are not remedied at once.
+The auditor shall also immediately report on all findings and incidents arising during the audit of the consolidated financial statements and the combined management report which are significant for the tasks of the Supervisory Board.
+In addition, the auditor must inform the Supervisory Board and record in the audit report if it finds facts that reveal an inaccuracy in the statement of compliance submitted by the Executive Board and Supervisory Board in accordance with Section 161 of the AktG while performing the audit of the consolidated financial statements and the combined management report.

-During the year, the external auditor also participated in discussions with the finance and audit committee regarding the Group interim financial statements and meetings with the Fraport AG Supervisory Board regarding the annual and consolidated financial statements.
+During the year, the auditor also participated in discussions with the finance and audit committee regarding the Group interim financial statements and meetings with the Fraport AG Supervisory Board regarding the annual and consolidated financial statements.